Membership and Circulation Policy

 - Individuals under the age of 16 years must register for membership accompanied by a parent or guardian with valid identification or by providing a membership application which has been signed by the parent or guardian, who will agree to be responsible for fines, damages and/or lost items.
 The individual’s year of birth and their parent’s name must be provided at registration.

-- At the discretion of library staff, membership will be granted to those who give verbal or written consent to the terms of membership, which are presented in the form of the membership application, which may be verbal or written (see terms of membership).
+- At the discretion of library staff, membership will be granted to those who give verbal or written consent to the terms of membership, which are presented in the form of the membership application, which may be verbal or written (see Appendix B).

 - For children under the age of 12 years, any communication regarding membership and overdue materials will be with their parent or guardian.
 For individuals aged 12 years and over, communication regarding membership and overdue materials will take place directly between the individual and library staff.